cascadiaquakes/cvm-tools-book/usage/parameter_file.md

 2. **Parameter Definitions**:

    - Each parameter should be defined on a new line using the `key=value` format.
-   - Quotes are not required for the values.
+   - Quotes are not required for the values and should not be included.

 3. **Grouping and Sub-grouping**:
+   - Lines starting with `-` indicate a new parameter definition.
    - Lines starting with `>` indicate a new parameter group.
    - Each parameter group should contain one or more parameter definitions.
    - Lines starting with `>>` indicate a new parameter sub-group.